 In producing this show, I collect research from a wide variety of sources, both online and from the local library.
 (These sources are provided in the show notes for each episode!)
 They range from the chemistry and history textbooks you would expect to personal correspondence and Shakespeare’s plays.
-Collected here are some of the books and websites that I refer to most frequently, for anyone interested in doing their own research.
+Presented here are some of the books and websites that I refer to most frequently, for anyone interested in doing their own research.

 I’ve added links to where you can purchase the books that I list below.
 I don’t earn a commission off those links, I’d just like to make it easier for you to find them.
 If you’re able, I’d recommend you buy from Indiebound Bookshop.org.
 When you do, you can support your community’s bookstore, which often does much more than sell books.
 Amazon is cheap, but you can’t browse the shelves or meet an author.